aneesomar/ANNQgisPlugin/README.md

 1. Run the installation script: `./install.sh`
 2. Restart QGIS
 3. Enable the plugin in **Plugins** → **Manage and Install Plugins**

+> **Note**: The installation script automatically copies all necessary files to your QGIS plugins directory.

 ## 📊 Required Input Data